Captioning Videos in Kaltura

 An instructor or student can caption any video they own in Kaltura by uploading an SRT file (a specially formatted text file which includes the subtitle text and timing information) or by requesting machine generated captions in Kaltura My Media and then editing them.
 Generating an SRT file can be done using a service such as subtitle-horse.com or a software like Aegisub.
 An SRT file can also be manually typed out using Notepad or similar text-editing software.
 The easiest path to captioning your videos yourself may be to upload your videos to Kaltura My Media, order free machine-generated captions within My Media, and then edit those captions for accuracy via the Kaltura caption editor.

 I show films in class and I'm moving my class online - can I caption these videos?

 Cases which deal with copyright concerns are handled on a case-by-case basis.
 Please contact CATL for more information.

-I have ownership of a video and Disability Services tells me I need it captioned.
+I have ownership of a video and Student Accessibility Services tells me I need it captioned.
 Now what?

 Upload your video content to Kaltura (if you have not already done so).
-Then submit a request for captioning by forwarding the notice for required captioning from Disability Services to firstname.lastname@example.org along with information about the content you need captioned (their titles in Kaltura, a copy of your syllabus which includes the titles of the videos embedded on the course site, etc.).
-Alternatively, you may wish to caption the videos yourself or seek out a third party captioning service.
+Then submit a request for captioning by forwarding the notice for required captioning from Student Accessibility Services to firstname.lastname@example.org along with information about the content you need captioned (their titles in Kaltura, a copy of your syllabus which includes the titles of the videos embedded on the course site, etc.).
+You may also submit links to public YouTube videos.
+Please submit your media captioning requests well in advance of when you need to use the media in class.
+You should expect a 1-2 week turnaround time for the return of ordered captions.
+Alternatively, you may wish to caption the videos yourself using the methods described above or seek out a third party captioning service.